railaru/4xdat-trade-visualizer/readme.md

-A simple yet powerful way to visualizer 4xdat trades.
+A simple yet powerful way to visualize 4xdat trades using the MetaTrader4 platform.

 Notes:
 Make sure the CSV file is not aggregated as a spreadsheet (see the attached example file).